winshining/nginx-http-flv-module/README.md

 * GNU make for activating compiler on Unix-like systems to compile software.

-* GCC for compiling on Unix-like systems or MSVC for compiling on Windows.
+* GCC for compilation on Unix-like systems or MSVC for compilation on Windows.

-* GDB for debuging on Unix-like systems.
+* GDB for debug on Unix-like systems.

 * [FFmpeg](http://ffmpeg.org) or [OBS](https://obsproject.com) for publishing media streams.